Last updated March 28, 2022.

 To understand how this happens, we need to take a look at a part of our chromosomes called telomeres.

 You may recall from high school biology that when a cell divides, it passes on genetic material to the new cell via chromosomes.

 Telomeres are protective endcaps on our chromosomes similar to the plastic tips on shoelaces.

 Every time a cell divides, the telomeres get a little shorter.

-When they reach a critically shortened length, they tell the cell to stop dividing, acting as a built-in suicide switch.
+When they reach a critically shortened length, telomeres tell the cell to stop dividing, acting as a built-in suicide switch.

 Subsequently, the cell dies.

-Some researchers believe it’s a better predictor of your risk for age-related diseases like Alzheimer’s, heart disease, diabetes, and cancer than conventional diagnostic tools.
+Some researchers believe telomere length is a better predictor of the risk for age-related diseases like Alzheimer’s, heart disease, diabetes, and cancer than conventional diagnostic tools.

 12. Stress Contributes to Brain Inflammation and Depression

-A little-known fact is that the brain has its own immune system.
+A little-known fact: the brain has its own immune system.